Research Theme within School of Biosciences:Molecular and Cell Biology

 A second concern of our research is the development of techniques to visualize the recruitment of processing factors to nascent transcripts.
 Nascent RNAs are decorated with numerous factors, forming complex RNPs; the composition/conformation of these RNPs commits the pre-mRNAs to particular maturation pathways and determines the fate of the mature mRNAs (e.g., affect NMD).
 To visualize nascent RNPs we use the polytene chromosomes of D. melanogaster the pictures above, shows active Pol II (left) and Sm proteins (right), DNA in blue.
 In these expanded interphase chromosomes, each locus contains about a thousand copies of each gene and so they provide an effective system in which to analyze the association of individual proteins with sites of transcription and the nascent pre-mRNA.
 We track specific factors either by immunostainig or by using transgenic flies expressing fluorescently tagged proteins.

 A third interest of the group is to visualize translation.
 We have tagged the small and large ribosomal subunits with fluorescent proteins (see picture above).
 We use this technique to visualize ribosomal subunits interaction sites in Drosophila cells, including neurons (the picture above shows the fly optical nerve expressing a GFP-tagged ribosomal protein).
-With this technique we also aim to track the association of ribosomal subunits with specific mRNPs.
+By using this technique we have made the remarkable discovery that translating ribosomes are also present in the cell nucleus (5).
+We are now interested in identifying the ribosome or ribosomal subunits-associated RNAs within the nucleus.

 Applications for PhD student and postodoc positions are welcome at any time.